Kriti-bit/AutoWorld/README.md

 AutoWorld is a web based application which aims at helping users and industrialists visualise and understand data through predictions and graphs.

-the user can make predictions about the price, mileage, etc. just with one click and visualise the data.
+The user can make predictions about the price, mileage, etc. just with one click and visualise the data.
+They can enter the known information and make predictions about the price, mileage, etc. of an automobile.

 ## Tech Stack 💻